Skip to main content

 --header "Authorization: Bearer <token>"

-Run /mcp in a Claude Code session to verify the server connected.
-The six tools should appear under the nightowl entry.
+Run /mcp in Claude Code to verify both servers connected.

 Codex